-- Take day-to-day responsibility for safeguarding issues and be aware of the potential for serious child protection concerns - Be mindful of using appropriate language and terminology around children when managing concerns, including avoiding victim-blaming language. - Remind staff of safeguarding considerations as part of a review of remote learning procedures and technology, including that the same principles of online-safety and behaviour apply - Work closely with SLT, staff and technical colleagues to complete an online safety audit (including technology in use in the school) - Work with the headteacher, DPO and governors to ensure a compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Stay up to date with the latest trends in online safeguarding and "undertake Prevent awareness training." see safetraining.lgfl.net and prevent.lgfl.net - Review and update this policy, other online safety documents (e.g. Acceptable Use Policies) and the strategy on which they are based (in harmony with policies for behaviour, safeguarding, Prevent and others) and submit for review to the governors/trustees. - Receive regular updates in online-safety issues and legislation, be aware of local and school trends see safeblog.lgfl.net for examples or sign up to the LGfL safeguarding newsletter - Ensure that online-safety education is embedded across the curriculum in line with the statutory RSHE guidance (e.g. by use of the updated UKCIS framework 'Education for a Connected World 2020 edition') and beyond, in wider school life - Promote an awareness of and commitment to online-safety throughout the school community, with a strong focus on parents, including hard-to-reach parents - dedicated resources at parentsafe.lgfl.net - Communicate regularly with SLT and the safeguarding governor/committee to discuss current issues (anonymised), review incident logs and filtering/change control logs and discuss how filtering and monitoring work and have been functioning/helping. - Ensure all staff are aware of the procedures that need to be followed in the event of an online safety incident, and that these are logged in the same way as any other safeguarding incident. - Ensure adequate provision for staff to flag issues when not in school and for pupils to disclose issues when off site, especially when in isolation/quarantine, e.g. a survey to facilitate disclosures and an online form on the school home page about 'something that worrying me' that gets mailed securely to the DSL inbox - Ensure staff adopt a zero-tolerance, whole school approach to all forms of child-on-child abuse, and don't dismiss it as banter (including bullying). - Pay particular attention to online tutors, both those engaged by the school as part of the DfE scheme who can be asked to sign the contractor AUP.
+- Take day-to-day responsibility for safeguarding issues and be aware of the potential for serious child protection concerns - Be mindful of using appropriate language and terminology around children when managing concerns, including avoiding victim-blaming language. - Remind staff of safeguarding considerations as part of a review of remote learning procedures and technology, including that the same principles of online-safety and behaviour apply - Work closely with SLT, staff and technical colleagues to complete an online safety audit (including technology in use in the school) - Work with the headteacher, DPO and governors to ensure a compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Stay up to date with the latest trends in online safeguarding and "undertake Prevent awareness training." see safetraining.lgfl.net and prevent.lgfl.net - Review and update this policy, other online safety documents (e.g. Acceptable Use Policies) and the strategy on which they are based (in harmony with policies for behaviour, safeguarding, Prevent and others) and submit for review to the governors/trustees. - Receive regular updates in online-safety issues and legislation, be aware of local and school trends see safeblog.lgfl.net for examples or sign up to the LGfL safeguarding newsletter - Ensure that online-safety education is embedded across the curriculum in line with the statutory RSHE guidance (e.g. by use of the updated UKCIS framework 'Education for a Connected World 2020 edition') and beyond, in wider school life. - Promote an awareness of and commitment to online-safety throughout the school community, with a strong focus on parents, including hard-to-reach parents - dedicated resources at parentsafe.lgfl.net - Communicate regularly with SLT and the safeguarding governor/committee to discuss current issues (anonymised), review incident logs and filtering/change control logs and discuss how filtering and monitoring work and have been functioning/helping. - Ensure all staff are aware of the procedures that need to be followed in the event of an online safety incident, and that these are logged in the same way as any other safeguarding incident. - Ensure adequate provision for staff to flag issues when not in school and for pupils to disclose issues when off site, especially when in isolation/quarantine, e.g. a survey to facilitate disclosures and an online form on the school home page about 'something that worrying me' that gets mailed securely to the DSL inbox - Ensure staff adopt a zero-tolerance, whole school approach to all forms of child-on-child abuse, and don't dismiss it as banter (including bullying).